pankaj-creativitis/bcg/README.md

 ## How to run
 1. Compile the project; Open command prompt; Navigate to your project location.
 2. Run the command "mvn clean install" and then run "mvn tomcat7:run".
-3. Make your pojos from your favorite tool & then make a zip of those pojos.
+3. Make your pojos from your favorite tool & then make a zip of those pojos. **(All the sample code files have been uploaded in application's src/main/resources directory and can be used to test the application)**

 	Sample code fragment of a POJO file: